-- Now turn the knitting one-quarter turn counterclockwise.
-(And yes, you could rotate clockwise-just be consistent.) - Pick up and knit 28 stitches along the one side (6 stitches from the 6 ridges on Band B and 22 from Square A).
+Now turn the knitting one-quarter turn counterclockwise.

+Pick up and knit 28 stitches along the side (6 stitches from the 6 ridges on Band B and 22 from Square A).
 Knit 6 ridges (12 rows).
 This is Band C on the log cabin schematic.